mrodrigues/crg-scoreboard-extractor/README.md

 end
 ```

-You can also manipulate directly the `Bout` class:
+You can also instantiate directly the `Bout` class:

 ```ruby
 CrgScoreboardExtractor::Bout.new(File.open('path/to/scoreboard-0-now.xml'))